| East L.A.

 Groovy.
 They were doing cover tunes, a lot of the same

-ones I've done on similar gigs in the past.
+ones I've done on similar gigs.
 During their

 set, someone requested "Brown Eyed Girl," which